linuxserver/docker-unifi-controller/README.md

 Use `ubnt` as the password to login and `$address` is the IP address of the host you are running this container on and `$AP-IP` is the Access Point IP address.

+Note: Unifi cannot adopt a device that is already set up as a standalone device, for example initialized using the smartphone app.
+In this case, you will need to factory reset your device to adopt it.
+One way to do this is with the `set-default` command over SSH.

 ## Support Info